 ORMIXA does not sell razor blades.
 This pack of Wilkinson Sword Saloon Pack blades was purchased at retail in India.
 Neither Wilkinson Sword nor Gillette India has any commercial relationship to ORMIXA, ECE Innovate Homes LLC, or Guangzhou Yanyang Technology.

-If you think the manufacturer-as-tester framing biases the methodology, fair concern.
+If you think the manufacturer-conducted testing framing biases the methodology, fair concern.
 Video evidence is linked above for every session, methodology was published before testing started, and the pairing database will include Vector pairings with blades whose makers are direct competitors to Wilkinson Sword.
 Send your own pairing data — we’ll compare.